-AirWolf3D has volunteered its fleet of 3D printers for the manufacturing of respirator valves and custom medical components.
-The company is also offering remote technical support for medical staff that would like to know more about 3D printing.
+AirWolf3D has volunteered its fleet of 3D printers to manufacture respirator valves and custom medical components.
+The company also offers remote technical support for medical staff who want to know more about 3D printing.

 The company is also working with Scripps Health and the University of California at Irvine to fulfill emergency orders for medical equipment.

 Airwolf 3D’s Southern California headquarters has decided to remain open and offer essential services.
-They are also providing technical support for the 3D printing respirator valves, mass AM manufacturing of custom medical components and materials.
+They also provide technical support for the 3D printing of respirator valves, and mass AM manufacturing of custom medical components and materials.
 And are also delivering 3D printing filament to be used in the production.

 Image source: Fast Radius

-Fast Radius, a manufacturing technology company has launched the production of reusable face shield kits.
-The headband is designed such that it can be used with any industry-standard PETG/PC shield.
+Fast Radius, a manufacturing technology company, has launched the production of reusable face shield kits.
+The headband is designed for any industry-standard PETG/PC shield.
 The headband is also reusable.
 The company estimates that the reusable headband extends the lifespan of the face shield kits by five to 10 times.
 With an improved design that made production and its use more affordable and sustainable.

-BCN3D has offered up its in-house print farm of 63 machines to combat the medical device shortage around the world.
+BCN3D has offered up its in-house print farm of 63 machines to combat the medical device shortage worldwide.
 It extends the use of the hands-free door handle opener published by Materialise.
-Besides, the company will be choosing from scientifically validated, safe projects to undertake.
+Besides, the company will choose from scientifically validated, safe projects.

 Image source: CIM UPC

-Barcelona’s CIM UPC, similar to Materialise, has released a simple home printable that can help make opening a door hands-free.
-Down this list, CIM UPC’s version is, arguably, the handier solution, requiring only cable-ties to attach to the door handle.
+Barcelona’s CIM UPC, similar to Materialise, has released a simple home printable to help open a door hands-free.
+Down this list, CIM UPC’s version is, arguably, the handier solution, requiring only cable ties to attach to the door handle.

 Image source: Voodoo Manufacturing

-The startup launched by the founder of FirstMark Capital, Lawrence Lenihan, a New York-based venture operating company that enables fashion designers to build businesses is using its factory in the Dominican Republic to make face masks for consumers on the island and beyond.
+The startup launched by the founder of FirstMark Capital, Lawrence Lenihan, a New York-based venture operating company that enables fashion designers to build businesses, uses its factory in the Dominican Republic to make face masks for consumers on the island and beyond.